SiddharthGhodasara/Hermes/README.md

 AMRs have a great scope to be used in the mining industry as well.
 Mining laws require that operational mines conduct regular service inspections.
 These inspections ensure safe ventilation and operations.
 After a mine’s life is over, many laws demand rehabilitation, but inspections and duties associated with rehabilitation often are overlooked.
 Abandoned mines grow more hazardous as time passes for personnel to enter and conduct surveys.
 Navigating confined spaces with limited visibility is a better job for a mining robot.

 Agriculture is a $5 trillion industry, and it’s ripe for automation.
-An AMR that explores crop fields, monitors crop health by analyzing data (through the use cameras), disperses pesticide and takes respective action on them is hugely desirable and would play an instrumental role in the agriculture sector.
+An AMR that explores crop fields, monitors crop health by analyzing data (through the use of cameras), disperses pesticide and takes respective action on them is hugely desirable and would play an instrumental role in the agriculture sector.

 ------